 After the execution of Charles I, Lord Lisle, the Earl of Northumberland's son, put a case to parliament for the removal of Henry and his sister from the Northumberlands' care.
 Parliament, however, refused to allow them to join their elder sister Mary in Holland, and instead placed them in the care of Sir Edward Harrington; however, Harrington's son successfully pleaded that they be looked after elsewhere.
 They were moved to Penshurst Place, under the care of Robert Sidney, 2nd Earl of Leicester and his wife Dorothy.
 Parliamentary instruction was that the children should not be indulged, they were stripped of their titles and no one was allowed to kiss their hands or treat them as royal.

 Three years later, Cromwell agreed to release Henry, who then joined his mother and brothers in exile in Paris.
 Henry, a staunch Protestant, quarrelled bitterly with his Roman Catholic mother, who wished to convert him.
-Their dislike for one another mounted to such a height that Henrietta virtually expelled him from Paris, after which he went to join the Spanish armies at Dunkirk, where he fought alongside his brother the Duke of York.
+Their dislike for one another mounted to such a height that Henrietta virtually expelled him from Paris, after which he went to join the Spanish armies at Dunkirk, where he fought alongside his brother James, Duke of York.

 Henry distinguished himself in battle, and gradually gained a reputation as one of Europe's foremost Protestant soldiers.
 It was during the course of the campaign that he met the renegade French military commander the Prince of Condé, who was leading the Spanish forces.
 Their common dislike for the Roman Catholic Church (Condé was an agnostic and one of the leading defenders of the Huguenots), led to a strong bond being formed between them.
 Shortly before his death, it was suggested that Henry might marry Condé's niece.
 After peace was concluded between France and Spain, Henry resided at one of Condé's estates.